Hans Jonas Henriksen

-Hans Jonas Henriksen (Heandarat-Hánsa; 28 October 1903 – 4 September 1977) was a Norwegian proponent for Sami culture and language.
-He was born in Tana, Finnmark.
+Hans Jonas Henriksen (Heandarat-Hánsa; 28 October 1903 – 4 September 1977) was a Saami proponent for Sami culture and language.
+He was born in Tana Municipality in Finnmark county.
 From 1953 he chaired Samisk Råd for Finnmark, and from 1964 to 1971 he chaired the council Norsk Sameråd.
-He contributed to the five volume Lapp Dictionary (1932–1962; main editor Konrad Nielsen), and translated several books into Sami language.
-He edited the Sami newspaper Ságat for several years.
+He contributed to the five volume Lapp Dictionary (1932–1962; main editor Konrad Nielsen), and translated several books into Northern Sami.
+He edited the Northern Sami newspaper Ságat for several years.
 He received the Arts Council Norway Honorary Award in 1974.